Germaine de Randamie: Personal life

 De Randamie was born in Utrecht to an Afro-Surinamese father and a Dutch mother.

 De Randamie is a police officer in the Netherlands and worked as a psychiatric nurse prior to becoming a police officer.

-De Randamie knocked out a man named Tom Waes who was 40 lbs heavier than her in a boxing match.
+De Randamie knocked out Belgian celebrity Tom Waes who was 40 lbs heavier than her in a boxing match.

 She currently lives in Utrecht with her girlfriend.
-In September 2022, De Randamie announced she was pregnant with the couple's first child.
+In September 2022, de Randamie announced she was pregnant with the couple's first child.
+On March 20, 2023, de Randamie gave birth to their son.